How Harley Brought A Dying Brand & Price Positioning Strategy back to Life 📈

 For many years, Harley attained its cult status, especially among the baby boomer generation – and mostly based on the secondary benefits they offered their customers.
 These benefits helped Harley-Davidson create its well-known brand image and story – i.e., that people who buy Harleys are adventurous, rule breakers, free spirits and sort of old school macho types.

 Losing Market Share

-But, in 2004, things changed for Harley and they realised they were losing market share.
-What’s more, Harleys’ positioning map highlighted that their brand was in decline, and there price positioning strategy was driving down profits.
+However, in 2004, things changed for Harley and they realised they were losing market share.
+What’s more, Harley’s positioning map highlighted that their brand was in decline, and its price positioning strategy was driving down profits.

 In short, the price of a Harley was still higher than that of equivalent Japanese motorbikes, but it no longer commanded the highest price premiums in the market.
 People no longer thought the brand was as cool as it once was.
 New American rivals, such as Victory and Big Dog were cooler.
 What’s more, they were also earning a 41% premium over Harley-Davidson for the same level of engine capacity.

 The market leader was floundering, possibly because its image was no longer appetising or outdated to the more hipster crowd of potential customers.
 It was assumed that both Generation X and Generation Y consumers were seeing the Harley as their father’s motorbike and that many people actually despised its bad-boy macho image.

 Victory and Big Dog (newcomers to the industry) seized this fractured time for Harley as a new revenue opportunity for them.
 They took advantage of a desire for a “New American Bike.”
 They knew people didn’t like Harley-Davidson’s “Easy Rider” image as much as they once did, seeing how people perceived the Harley Owners Group and Harley’s MotorClothes as old-fashioned.
 They then created highly customised products to trump Harley’s.
 A new brand of rider changed riding a motorcycle from just being cool to an activity of self-expression.